Beavers will help nature recover in Wales

 Beavers are very special animals because they play a vital role in enriching biodiversity, by restoring and managing river and wetland ecosystems.
 They are known as a ‘keystone species’ because their activities can benefit a wide range of other animals and plants that live in rivers and wetlands.

 Visit our beavers

-Beavers will be released into an enclosure at our Cors Dyfi Nature Reserve, where they will assist with habitat management on the reserve.
+A family of three Eurasian Beaver has been released into an enclosure at our Cors Dyfi Nature Reserve, where they will assist with habitat management on the reserve.
 Once the beavers have settled into their new home (and the reserve is open once again!) you will be able to visit.